-One of my areas of expertise, and something I take great pleasure in, is diagnosing electrical faults in wiring looms is an area I am considered to be an expert in.
+Diagnosing faults in wiring looms is an area I am considered to be an expert in.
 I am often able to trace the broken wires, and repair them without having to fit a costly replacement loom.
-Costly because the wiring loom might run from the front of the car to the back and will need to be stripped out and replaced as a whole.
-When wires break due to corrosion which is often the case, the wire has to be cut back by at least 15 cm each side of the break to clear all the corroded wire otherwise in a short time the wire will break again.
+Costly, because the wiring loom might run from the front of the car to the back, and will need to be stripped out, and replaced as a whole.
+When wires break due to corrosion, which is often the case, the wire has to be cut back by at least 15 cm each side of the break to clear all the corroded wire, otherwise in a short time the wire will break again.
 Sometimes a broken wire is easy to identify but if the wires have corroded without breaking the outer casing, a very slow and patient investigation is required to find the damaged wire.